mrbrant89/wokedissident/_posts/2025-03-22-unilever-ben-jerrys-ceo-firing copy.md

 ## "They Were Political Prisoners"

-Now let’s address some of the greatest hits from MAGA Twitter:
+Now let’s address some of the greatest hits from MAGA social media:

 > “They didn’t get due process!
 The 4th, 5th, 6th, 14th Amendments!”